abitofhelp/servicelib/valueobject/README.md

     - Contains validation utilities for common value types
     - Includes helper functions for string and numeric comparisons
     - Provides base types like `StringValueObject` and `BaseStructValueObject` that can be embedded in specific value objects
+  - `appearance`: Value objects related to visual appearance and styling
+    - Color: Represents and validates colors in various formats (RGB, HEX, etc.)
+    - More appearance-related value objects will be added in the future
   - `contact`: Value objects related to contact information
     - Address: Represents and validates physical addresses
     - Email: Represents and validates email addresses
     - Phone: Represents and validates phone numbers with formatting options
     - More contact-related value objects will be added in the future
   - `measurement`: Value objects related to measurements and units
+    - FileSize: Represents and validates file sizes with various units using base 10 values (ISO standard)
+    - MemSize: Represents and validates computer memory sizes with various units using base 2 binary values
+    - Money: Represents and validates monetary values with currency
+    - Percentage: Represents and validates percentage values
+    - Rating: Represents and validates rating values
     - Temperature: Represents and validates temperature values with unit conversion
-    - More measurement-related value objects will be added in the future
   - `identification`: Value objects related to identification
     - ID: Represents and validates unique identifiers
     - Username: Represents and validates usernames